chenz16/UKF/README.md

 which is quite close to the criteria:
 `[.09, .10, .40, .30].`

-This result assumed the following process noise factor
+This result assumed the following process noise factor levels

      std_a_ = 3; // Process noise standard deviation longitudinal acceleration in m/s^2
      std_yawdd_ = 3; // Process noise standard deviation yaw acceleration in rad/s^2